devtron-labs/devtron/docs/user-guide/app-details/terminal.md

 # Terminal

 A pod can have one or more containers running, and a container can have no or multiple shells running in it.
-If you are not able to create a successfull connection, try changing the shell, as the container may not have that shell running.
+If you are not able to create a successful connection, try changing the shell, as the container may not have that shell running.

 ![](../../.gitbook/assets/terminal-controls.png)